bandwith/ShopVacRatTrap/docs/contributing/development.md

 ## Running Tests

+## Running Tests

 The project uses `pytest` for testing the Python scripts.
+Tests are located in the `tests/` directory.

 - **Run Tests**: To run the tests, simply run `pytest` from the root directory:
   ```bash
   pytest
   ```
-- **Adding Tests**: If you add new functionality to a Python script, please add corresponding tests in the relevant `test_*.py` file.
+- **Adding Tests**: If you add new functionality to a Python script, please add corresponding tests in the `tests/` directory.
+We use `pytest` fixtures and mocks to test isolated components.

 ## Submitting Pull Requests